rodrigueg/rodrigueg.github.io/content/about.md

 After a B.Sc. and a M.Sc. in Applied Math at the University of Bordeaux (France), Rodrigue is currently a PhD Student in Computer Science at the University of New Caledonia, in the Institute of Exact and Applied Sciences ([ISEA](https://isea.unc.nc/)).

-Rodrigue's research interests are Data Science, Machine/Deep Learning, Graph Theory, Computer Vision and Geographic Informaion Systems.
+Rodrigue's research interests are Data Science, Machine/Deep Learning, Graph Theory, Computer Vision and Geographic Information Systems.
 He is studying the use of graph theory applied to the risk mapping of Leptospirosis in New Caledonia.

 <hr>